 A brand/influencer partnership that results in unappealing, low-quality content isn’t likely to drive interest, and can even form negative brand associations.

-Finding the Right Influencer with Sway Group
+Choosing the Right Influencer with Sway Group

 At Sway Group, our personal connections with our influencer network combined with our unique influencer dashboard means that we have the toolset and relationships to find the right influencers for your business goals — whatever they may be.